ziishaned/learn-regex/README.md

 ## 2.5 Character Group

 Character group is a group of sub-pattern that is written inside Parentheses `(...)`.
-As we discussed before that in regular expression if we put quantifier after character than it will repeats the preceding character.
-But if we put quantifier after a character group than it repeats the whole character group.
+As we discussed before that in regular expression if we put a quantifier after a character than it will repeat the preceding character.
+But if we put quantifier after a character group then it repeats the whole character group.
 For example the regular expression `(ab)*` matches zero or more repetitions of the character "ab".
 We can also use the alternation `|` meta character inside character group.
 For example the regular expression `(c|g|p)ar` means: lowercase character `c`, `g` or `p`, followed by character `a`, followed by character `r`.